M3ssman/make-exercises-math/README.md

 * mult_fraction
 * div_fraction

-The Name reflects the intents.
-What the Parts `add` or `div` stand for, is self-explanatory.
+What `add` or `div` stand for, is self-explanatory.
 The Operations are sometimes mixed with the numerical Ranges, to  signal the Numerical Range, especially in the beginning for [1 ..
 20] or [1 ..
 100].
 Therefore, `subN99N19Nof10` means: "Subtraction Exercises, where the Minuend is between 1-99, the Subtrahend is between 0-19 and the final Difference is a multiple of 10".

 If explicite Numerical Ranges are missing, it is using defaults depending on the Exercises Type.
 The Fraction Exercises operate per default with Rational Numbers in a rather small Range [1/8 | 1/12 ...
 2/3].